-Public perceptions are commonly assumed to be shaped as well by the extent to which OAE approaches are viewed as "natural" or not (Bertram and Merk, 2020).
-Those interventions perceived as "tampering with nature" (Corner et al., 2013; Wolske et al., 2019) or characterized as (un)natural are more likely to be rejected.
-However, the emerging habit of labelling interventions as "natural" is now so pervasive to have led to an overuse of claims of "nature-based" solutions, which may introduce a backlash effect longer term (Seddon et al., 2020; Bellamy, 2022).
+Public perceptions are commonly assumed to be shaped as well by the extent to which OAE approaches are viewed as 'natural' or not (Bertram and Merk 2020).
+Those interventions perceived as "tampering with nature" (Corner et al. 2013; Wolske et al. 2019) or characterized as (un)natural are more likely to be rejected.
+However, the emerging habit of labelling interventions as 'natural' is now so pervasive to have led to an over-use of claims of 'nature-based' solutions, which may introduce a backlash effect longer term (Seddon et al. 2020;

+Bellamy 2022).
 Specifically, people may consider promises of OAE as mimicking natural geochemical weathering reactions to be equivalent to a falsehood deserving of distrust.
-Distrust of natural claims may also occur when the scale of, for example, macro-algae CDR aims to remove a megatonne of carbon dioxide rendering the use of infrastructure, ships, and seabed storage vast enough to be suspect (Osaka et al., 2021).
+Distrust of natural claims may also occur when the scale of, for example, macro-algae CDR aims to remove a megaton of carbon dioxide rendering the use of infrastructure, ships and storage highly industrialized and so suspect (Osaka, Bellamy, and Castree 2021).

-The "signals" that are perceptually linked to particular aspects of OAE will also be a function of the analogies people draw upon as they make sense of these.
-That is, people make sense of new and novel technologies by drawing upon old ones (Pidgeon et al., 2012; Visschers et al., 2007).
-For example, amongst groups in the UK, carbon removal has been found to invoke associations with fracking and shale gas (Cox et al., 2021).
+The 'signals' that are perceptually linked to particular aspects of OAE will also be a function of the analogies people draw upon as they make sense of these.
+That is, people make sense of new and novel technologies by drawing upon old ones (Pidgeon et al. 2012; Visschers et al. 2007).
+For example, amongst groups in the UK, carbon removal has been found to invoke associations with fracking and shale gas (Cox et al. 2021b).
 It is likely that OAE will invoke its own set of accompanying associations, but one possibility is that materials discharged into the ocean will be perceived as waste products or waste disposal.
-As Merk et al. (2022) found, in the context of CCS, CO2 is often perceived as waste even though it is not toxic, radioactive, or explosive.
+As Merk et al (2022) found, in the context of CCS, CO2 is often perceived as waste even though it is not toxic, radioactive, or explosive.

 Lastly, the source of materials used for alkalinity enhancement, rock weathering, or other material-intensive processes may also become a key attribute in the evaluation of this and related CDR technologies.
-For example, the mining needed to procure materials and the energy costs involved with their sourcing, grinding, and distribution may reduce potential support for this form of CO2 removal, all the more so if their environmental or social consequences are deemed high (Moosdorf et al., 2014).
+For example, the mining needed to procure materials and the energy costs involved with their sourcing, grinding and distribution may reduce potential support for this form of CO2 removal, all the more so if their environmental or social consequences are deemed high (Moosdorf, Renforth, and Hartmann 2014).

-Key message.
-The technology's specific attributes will have a powerful influence on the acceptability of OAE overall, and under no circumstances should any approach be considered "neutral" at the outset.
-Rather, publics will engage in proposed OAE trials and operation in reference to (a) signals they will read into the technology, with (b) some attributes of the technology likely to be perceived as relatively more worrisome including non-site attributes such as the source of materials used in operation and the perceived "broadcast" or "waste-like" assumptions about material distribution in marine systems.
+Key message: The technology's specific attributes will have a powerful influence on the acceptability of OAE overall and under no circumstances should any approach be considered 'neutral' at the outset.
+Rather, publics will engage in proposed OAE trials and operation in reference to (a) signals they will read into the technology, with (b) some attributes of the technology likely to be perceived as relatively more worrisome including non-site attributes such as the source of materials used in operation, and the perceived 'broadcast' or 'waste-like' assumptions about material distribution in marine systems.

-2.2 Attributes of the perceiver - beliefs about ocean systems, values, and worldviews
+2.2 Attributes of the perceiver -- beliefs about ocean systems, values and worldviews